ctsit/redcap_deployment/README.md

 ## REDCap installation

-We do not currently have a bare-metal installation procedure.
+CTS-IT does not currently have a bare-metal installation procedure.
 That said, the vagrant files presented in this repo contain many of the required steps in such a deployment process.
 Other steps can be found in the above upgrade instructions.